-As of June 30, 2012, the market value of the endowment assets of CSU and its related foundations was approximately \$1.026 billion, an increase from approximately \$1.024 billion as of June 30, 2011.
-The market value of the endowment assets of CSU and its related foundations as of June 30, 2010, June 30, 2009, and June 30, 2008 were approximately \$846 million, \$717 million, and \$854 million respectively.
+As of June 30, 2013, the market value of the endowment assets of CSU and its related foundations was approximately \$1.182 billion, an increase from approximately \$1.026 billion as of June 30, 2012.
+The market value of the endowment assets of CSU and its related foundations as of June 30, 2011, June 30, 2010, and June 30, 2009 were approximately \$1.024 billion, \$846 million, and \$717 million respectively.
 Changes in the market value of the endowment assets of CSU and its related foundations over the last five fiscal years have been primarily a result of movements in the financial markets.
-Because CSU does not rely significantly upon endowment funds to meet its operating needs, changes in the market value of CSU endowment assets are not expected to have a material impact on CSU operations.
-Furthermore, because endowment funds are not part of the Gross Revenues, changes in the market value of CSU endowment assets are not expected to have a material adverse effect on the Board's ability to pay the principal of, premium, if any, and interest on the Series 2013A Bonds when due.
+Because CSU does not rely significantly upon endowment funds to meet its operating needs, changes in the market value of CSU endowment funds are not expected to have a material impact on CSU operations.
+Furthermore, because endowment funds are not part of the Gross Revenues, changes in the market value of CSU endowment assets are not expected to have a material impact on the principal of, premium, if any, and interest on the Series 2014A Bonds when due.